 Marilyn Kessler and Barbara Gnoss started at the The Ark in 1979, when it was under McClatchy’s ownership and the editorial leadership of Brad Breithaupt.
 Breithaupt, now at the Marin Independent Journal, hired both Kessler and Gnoss as feature writers.
 In 1985, Kessler and Gnoss started job-sharing the editorship, each one working four months working and then taking four months off.
 The arrangement, which was the envy of the community, allowed both Kessler and Gnoss flexibility to travel.

 In 1987, Kessler, Gnoss and Steve McNamara, the former owner of The Pacific Sun, bought The Ark from McClatchy.
 The Ark enjoyed a productive run under their joint leadership.
 Kessler and Gnoss bought out McNamara’s share in 1999, continuing their unusual job-sharing arrangement as joint publishers and editors, and enjoying a long partnership at The Ark.

 In January 2010, a four-partner ownership group was formed when George Gnoss, Barbara’s husband, sold her stake in The Ark.
-Alison and Arthur Kern (as AMMI, LLC) and Judith Wilson joined Kessler as owners.
+Alison and Arthur Kern (as AMMI Publishing Co., Inc.) and Judith Wilson joined Kessler as owners.
 Under the new leadership arrangement, Kessler and Judith Wilson shared editorial responsibilities and Alison Kern joined the team as publisher.